vuejs/vuefire/README.md

 **If you are looking for the version supporting Cloud Firestore, check [the lerna branch](https://github.com/vuejs/vuefire/tree/lerna/packages/vuefire)**

+## Introduction

+Firebase is a mobile and web application development platform that provides developers with a plethora of tools and services to help them develop high-quality apps.
+Firebase is one of the most painless ways to set up a simple hosted real-time database.

+VueFire makes life even easier by providing direct mapping and updates to Firebase objects through Vue's reactivity system.
+With only a few lines of code, you can render your Firebase data in your Vue application.

 ## Installation

 1. If included as global `<script>`: will install automatically if global `Vue` is present.